 The research team also investigated the use of plagiocephaly helmets to see if they had any effect on mandibular symmetry.
 They observed a marked improvement overall, although the positioning of the temporomandibular joint remained the same.
 (This is the joint that hinges the jaw to the skull and adjacent ear structure.)

-A more recent study into plagiocephaly treatment and ear asymmetry indicates that while helmets may not directly influence the position of the temporomandibular joint, they do seem to effect a shift in ear position.
-Published in the Journal of Craniofacial Surgery, the paper reports an average 30 percent decrease in ear asymmetry with the correct use of a plagiocephaly helmet.
+A more recent study into plagiocephaly treatment and ear asymmetry indicate that while helmets may not directly influence the position of the temporomandibular joint, they do seem to affect a shift in ear position.
+Published in the Journal of Craniofacial Surgery, the paper reports an average 30 per cent decrease in ear asymmetry with the correct use of a plagiocephaly helmet.